 Outside AC Unit Not Turning On?
 This Might Be the Cause!

 During these hot summer days, everyone looks forward to spending their time indoors in the comfort of their AC’s cool air.
 But imagine you turn on your AC and notice that it isn’t cooling.
 In this situation, we understand you might panic.
-But there are a few easy solutions that you can check for before you call a technician.
+But there are a few easy solutions that you can check for before you call an AC technician in Orlando.

 Here are Some Common Causes: